vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGrap_Exploration_Phase_Report.md

 **Windowing:** local native Windowing support provided, with ability to use 3rd party Windowing

+**Vulkan integration:** Aim for coherent naming and granularity as underlying Vulkan API

-**Vulkan integration:** lightweight local C++ wrappers, naming and style inspired by Vulkan C API.
-Provide convenient and robust setup and clean of resources.
+* lightweight local C++ wrappers of Vulkan objects, naming and style inspired by Vulkan C API.
+* Provide convenient and robust setup and clean of resources.
+* Standard naming VkFeature -> vsg::Feature in include/vsg/vk/Feature.h
+* Cmd naming VkCmdFeature -> vsg::Feature, subclassed from vsg::Command
+* State VkCmdFeature -> vsg::Feature, subclassed from vsg::StateComponent

 **Single library:** all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.